FabriceSalvaire/Pyterate/doc/sphinx/source/user-guide.rst

 The Python package installs two commands:

-* generate-rst-api
+* pyterate-rst-api
-* generate-rst-examples
+* pyterate

 To generate the API documentation, run

 .. code-block:: sh

-   generate-rst-api MyModule
+   pyterate-rst-api MyModule

 To get help, use :code:`--help` option.